 With an average of no less than 300 days of sunshine a year, Namibia is a year-round destination.
 The seasons in Namibia are opposite to those in the Northern Hemisphere: summer runs from November to April, while winter is from May to October.
-The best time to visit Namibia will depend on whether you are most interested in safaris, birdwatching or walking.
+The best time for a Namibia holiday will depend on whether you are most interested in safaris, birdwatching or walking.

 When to visit Namibia… at a glance

 Namibia in winter (June-October)

 Early booking is essential for travel during the peak winter season, July through September.
 With temperatures at their coolest and the chance of rain minimal, winter is the ideal time for keen walkers to visit Namibia.
 It is also the best time of year for wildlife viewing, especially in Etosha National Park.
 Animals are easier to spot as they congregate around waterholes, particularly towards the end of the dry season.

 Namibia in summer (December-March)

 This is Namibia’s rainy season with most of the showers occurring between January and March.
 This time of year can be very hot and humid, and most walking trails will be closed.
 It is best to avoid the Zambezi Region (Namibia’s wettest) in January and February, while access may be challenging in remote areas such as Bushmanland and Kaokoland.
 A 4WD is essential.
 Mostly falling as afternoon showers, rain transforms the landscape; dry riverbeds can be rejuvenated and vegetation is at its most lush, making wildlife spotting more difficult.
 No longer reliant on waterholes, animals also scatter further afield.
 Many species give birth (with inexperienced young falling prey to cheetah, lions and other predators), while migrant birds also alive to breed.
 Occasionally, in years with good rainfall, the Etosha pan attracts huge numbers of flamingos.

 Namibia in November and April-May (Shoulder Seasons)